 G2 reviews for Waydev are limited, making it difficult to draw definitive conclusions about user satisfaction.

 Sleuth is a deployment intelligence platform specializing in tracking and improving DORA metrics.
-It provides detailed insights into deployment frequency and engineering efficiency.
+It provides detailed insights into deployment frequency and engineering efficiency, offering visibility into technical metrics such as deployment frequency and technical debt.
+Sleuth specializes in deployment tracking and change management with deep analytics on release quality and change impact.

 Key Features: